Chart Color Schemes

 Dharruk is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

 As of Feb 2026, the estimated population of the suburb of Dharruk is around 2,874.
 This reflects an increase of 68 people since the 2021 Census, which reported a population of 2,806.
-The change is inferred from AreaSearch's estimation of the resident population at 2,808 in June 2024, based on the latest ERP data release by the ABS, and an additional 10 validated new addresses since the Census date.
+The change is inferred from AreaSearch's estimation of the resident population at 2,808 following examination of the ABS's latest ERP data release in June 2024 and validation of an additional 10 new addresses since the Census date.
 This level of population equates to a density ratio of 3,057 persons per square kilometer, placing Dharruk in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 2.4% growth since census positions it within 2.8 percentage points of the SA3 area (5.2%), demonstrating competitive growth fundamentals.
-Natural growth contributed approximately 55% of overall population gains during recent periods in Dharruk.
+The suburb's 2.4% growth since the census positions it within 2.8 percentage points of the SA3 area (5.2%), demonstrating competitive growth fundamentals.
+Natural growth primarily drove population growth for the area, contributing approximately 55% of overall population gains during recent periods.

 Frequently Asked Questions - Population